Skip to main content

 • If colour contrast ratios are sufficient on site elements.

-• How alt text is written and if it provides the right detail.
+• How is alt text written, and does it provide the right detail?

 • If captions are included on videos.